johnshearing/bioelectocracy/README.md

 Bioelectricity explains how an oak gall wasp can hack the bioelectric network in the leaf of an oak tree, hijacking its morphogenesis such that the leaf to grows into a gall which becomes a home for the wasp's offspring.
 I think we see the central banks, corporations, and supporting industrial complexes hacking humanity's morphogenesis.
-The body or work raises the question of what exactly is the target of morphogenesis for the human collective if allowed to develop without being hacked.
+The body of work raises the question of what exactly is the target of morphogenesis for the human collective if allowed to develop without being hacked.
 Finally, I am wondering if it is possible to hardcode "Love thy neighbor as thyself" into a governance system as it appears to happen in bioelectric networks.

 Arguments in this document will be derived from the following sources.